madjique/Indented-javascript-transpiler/README.md

 # Indentation-JS-Compiler
+or indent javascript

 # Quick Introduction

-This is a kind of an **interpreated syntax** derived from JS rather than a new language Lasy to open brackets and reorder them you like python syntax (like me) with indentations this tools is made for you ! (and me for sure :p) look attentively to this description before using it
+This is a kind of an **interpreated syntax** derived from JS rather than a new language Lasy to open brackets and reorder them you like python syntax (like me) with indentations this tools is made for you ! (and me for sure :smile: ) look attentively to this description before using it
-> i used compiler rather than script to make in highlight *the concept of a new syntax*
+> i used compiler rather than script to make in highlight **the concept of a new syntax**

 # Getting started